You can learn about the terms used in these questions and answers from our glossary.

 The box is 1.2 m wide; 0.75 m high and 0.65 m deep (3.9 x 2.5 x 2.1 ft).
 It is 35 m from the ground.

 The falcons’ diet is almost entirely composed of birds, mostly caught on the wing, but they do occasionally take small bats.
 They also like cicadas when they emerge.
-Prey not eaten is cached in various tree branches, and occasionally in the box, to be retrieved at a later time.
+Prey not eaten is cached in various tree branches, on the slope of the tower roof and occasionally in the box, to be retrieved at a later time.

 The most common prey caught is the starling, but they take all types of birds up to the size of pigeons and cockatoos.
 However, Diamond shows a clear dislike of starlings, preferring parrots and pigeons.
 On average, females will bring in slightly larger prey than males.